scroll to top

 Theft or Deliberate Damage of Library Materials

-The Chatham Area Public Library District Board of Library Trustees will enforce rules and regulations pertaining to the removal or retention of library materials from the Library or to the mutilation of same.
+The Chatham Area Public Library District Board of Library Trustees will enforce rules and regulations pertaining to the removal of library materials from the Library or to the mutilation of same.
 The definition of “library material” as stated in Illinois Criminal Code of 1961 shall apply.

 Any person attempting to remove books or other materials from the Library without checking them out will be charged up to the replacement cost of each item stolen or damaged, may have suspended library privileges according to established procedures, and/or may be prosecuted by the Sangamon County State’s Attorney’s Office.